stevenrick/syncMatch/README.md

 # syncMatch

-Python and other code for using MATCH to calculate offset between two audio inputs
+Python code for using ffmpeg + MATCH to calculate offset between two inputs

+Old and very hardcoded... use at own discretion